 5. While I agree that it's advantageous for gun owners to be members of gun clubs, I think the system you propose carries with it a high potential for disarmament through the 'back door'.
 A few bad incidents will be used by the anti-gun groups to disarm ALL members, whether they are guilty or innocent.
 This has been seen many times all around the world.
 Furthermore, I don't think your system will significantly reduce the traffic altercation-type scenarios you mention.
 If a person does not have the temperament to carry, not even membership of a gun club would change that.

-On (4), Yes, he should be deprived of gun ownership.
-He can carry that gun in his car and start shooting people over traffic or parking altercation.
-Having a gun makes otherwise rational persons become irrationale if they know that they are relatively anonymous to the community.
-If they leave some degree of transparency and accountability to the community, especially to their peers and friends, will help retain rationality, but is not a 100 percent assurance that a person will not abuse his gun.
+Having a gun can can make otherwise rational people become irrationale if they know that they are relatively anonymous to the community.
+If they leave some degree of transparency and accountability to the community, especially to their peers and friends, it will help retain rationality, but is not a 100 percent assurance that a person will not abuse his gun.
 An irrationale person can cause harm even with just a knife or a baseball bat or just his fist.
 The gun can expand that damage several times over.

-On (5), the purpose of having a club is to have additional accountability.
+On (5), again, the main purpose of being a club member is to have community and peers accountability.
 Main accountability will still be the individual.
 Second accountability will be the club.
 It is possible that the police or the federation of clubs will gang up on 1 or 2 clubs and withraw its recognition and hence, members will be disarmed.
 Then members of the disbanded club can join other gun clubs.
-It's like a former Ayala malls patron has stopped going there go only to SM or Robinsons or Waltermart, etc.

 A gun club is a private club, like cycling club, tennis club, golf club, rotary club, etc. It is NOT a government-owned or controlled club.
-If the officials of your gun club are corrupt and just steal your monthly dues, or are just cronies of government officials, then get out of that club and join other existing ones.
-Your old club can die a natural death.
+If the officials of your gun club are corrupt and just steal or waste the monthly dues, or are just cronies of government officials, then get out of that club and join other existing ones.
+That old club can die a natural death.

 I recognize that it is indeed a big problem.
-The state can even disapprove one’s application to start a small internet shop or bake shop or barber shop, etc. unless one will get first the signatures and permits of the various bureaucrats from the barangay to city hall to national government agencies.
+The state can even disapprove one’s application to start a small internet shop or bake shop or barber shop, etc. unless one will first get dozen-plus signatures and permits of the various officials and bureaucrats from the barangay to city hall to national government agencies.
 How much more with approving gun clubs and gun ownership?
-One solution is a strong citizens movement towards this reform, or a strong political party that will carry that advocacy.
+One solution is a strong citizens movement towards this reform, or a strong political party that will carry this advocacy.